irenedo/pmcli/README.md

 ## TO DO

 - Option to work without config file, just with command arguments
-- Option to filter output
+- Option to filter event stream with keys with more than 2 levels depth
 - Unicode support
 - Share it from a docker container
 - Test it with python 3.x
 - Test it in other platform different than linux
+- Extend documentation with examples

 I'm opened to any suggestion